Install git on a shared webhost

 Possible problems

-One problem caused me a headache when using git
+One problem caused me a headache when using git to upload my site

 was het error: